fairlearn/fairlearn/docs/user_guide/adversarial.rst

 that you may use to further specify appropriate types.
 This is useful when you want to be sure that the inferred distribution type is what you expect.
-For instance, to indicate that the predictions should be categorical, you pass :code:`y_distribution='category'`.
+For instance, to indicate that the predictions should be categorical, you pass :code:`predictor_loss='category'` and :code:`prediction_function='category'`.
 For a list of keywords and their implications, see the Table below.
-Additionally, there are keywords :code:`auto` and :code:`classification`.
-The former indicates to automatically infer the distribution (which is the default keyword), and the latter indicates to select either :code:`binary` or :code:`category`.
+..
+Additionally, there are keywords
+.. :code:`auto` and :code:`classification`.
+The former indicates to automatically
+.. infer the distribution (which is the default keyword), and the latter indicates
+.. to select either :code:`binary` or :code:`category`.

 .. list-table::
    :header-rows: 1